 Any experience level

-Lockout’s The Room was a standard escape room with a moderate level of difficulty.
+Amaze Escape’s Art of the Heist was a standard escape room with a moderate level of difficulty.

 Tips For Visiting